Sam Kerr: Early life

 Kerr was born in East Fremantle, a suburb of Perth, Western Australia.
-Her mother, Roxanne (née Regan), comes from an athletic family: her father and uncles were professional footballers in the West Australian Football League (WAFL) and another uncle J. J. Miller was a champion jockey who won the Melbourne Cup in 1966 with Galilee.
-Sam's father, Roger Kerr, was born in Calcutta to an English father (a featherweight boxer) and an Indian mother who played basketball.
+She is the daughter of Roxanne (née Regan) and Roger Kerr.
+Her father, a professional Australian rules football player, was born in Calcutta to an English father (a featherweight boxer) and an Indian mother who played basketball.
+Her mother also comes from a sporting family: her father Harry and uncle Con Regan were professional footballers in the West Australian Football League and another uncle J. J. Miller was a champion jockey who won the Melbourne Cup in 1966 with Galilee.

 Kerr played Australian rules football when she was young.
 Both her father and older brother, Daniel Kerr, were professional Australian rules footballers.
 She played the sport until switching to association football at the age of 12, mostly due to gender restrictions.

+Kerr attended Samson Primary School and Somerville Baptist College.
 Despite facing some struggles transitioning from Australian rules football to association football, at age 13, she was spotted by Perth Glory striker Bobby Despotovski who described her athleticism and raw talent as "exceptional".
 At age 15, she made her W-League and international debuts.